 It’s worth noting that these cards often have valuable points bonuses if you meet a minimum spending requirement.

-Though money expert Clark Howard cautions against making a long-term decision on a short-term gain when it comes to credit card welcome bonuses, it still would be wise to take the time to do your homework on the value of the points each of these cards offers.
+Though money expert Clark Howard cautions against making a long-term decision on a short-term gain when it comes to credit card welcome offers, it still would be wise to take the time to do your homework on the value of the points each of these cards offers.

-The Boundless card welcome bonus offer in June 2022 was worth up to 150,000 Marriott Bonvoy points broken into three 50,000 free night awards, which could have a significant monetary value.
-The exact value of that welcome bonus would vary based on the market rate of the hotel where you stay.
+The Boundless card welcome offer in June 2022 was worth up to 150,000 Marriott Bonvoy points broken into three 50,000 free night awards, which could have a significant monetary value.
+The exact value of that welcome offer would vary based on the market rate of the hotel where you stay.

 What Are Some Travel Card Alternatives?